Consumer Unit Replacement Cost

 If one of the circuit breakers tips, it is a simple task to flip the switch back up.
 If it trips again, unplug everything from the circuit.
 You can then plug the items in one at a time to see if the problem was with one of the electrical devices you were using.
 If your unit trips with nothing plugged in, then it could be an indication that it is time for a consumer unit replacement.

-Cost of Relocating a Consumer Unit
+Cost to Move a Consumer Unit

 Moving a consumer unit can be a very big job.
 It requires moving the point at which the mains enter your home.
-If the move is small, within a meter or two, then there is usually no problem, and the cost of the job may be no different than to install a consumer unit.
+If the move is small, within a meter or two, then there is usually no problem, and the cost of the job may be no different than installing a consumer unit.

 A bigger move, however, can be very costly.
 For instance, if you need to move your consumer unit from the garage into the house, it would cost on average £2,000.

-Removing an Electric Fuse Box or Consumer Unit
+Cost to Remove a Fuse Box or Consumer Unit

 If you are going to have electricity in your home, then you will need a consumer unit.
 For this reason, the removal of the old one is covered as part of the cost of installing the new unit.
 Your electrician will also be able to dispose of the old unit.